-Detective Bowden is still grieving about the death of his wife and daughter in a hit-and-run five years ago when he gets called to investigate a suicide.
-Apparently, some guy jumped off the building with no apparent reason.
-Meanwhile, in the same building, five people get stuck in the elevator.
+Detective Bowden is still grieving about the death of his wife and daughter in a hit-and-run five years ago when he gets called to a investigate a suicide.
+Apparently some guy jumped off the building with no apparent reason, meanwhile in the same building, five people get stuck in the elevator.
 Soon after tension starts rising as they all don’t know each other and are trapped in a small space.
 Not to mention that one of them is the Devil.
-Detective Bowden must figure out how to save them with his unusual sidekick kick a religious nut who works security in that very same building.
+Detective Bowden must figure out how to save them with his unusual side kick a religious nut who works security in that very same building.

 Director: John Erick Dowdle